BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

 ## Cobo Vault

 [Cobo Vault](https://cobo.com/hardware-wallet) offers three distinct options.
 The [Essential](https://shop.cobo.com/products/cobo-vault-essential), the [Pro](https://shop.cobo.com/products/cobo-vault) and the [Ultimate](https://shop.cobo.com/products/cobo-vault-ultimate).
 Their core functionality is the same but you can compare the differences [here](https://cobo.com/hardware-wallet/hardware-wallet-comparison).
 The Cobo Vault uses a true air gap operation, doing all transaction signing via QR codes and all firmware updates via SD card.
 The device supports all major desktop applications and allows the user to provide additional entropy when generating a seed which can then be saved via [Shamir](https://medium.com/cobo-vault/why-cobo-vault-implemented-shamir-backups-4665ae379396) backups.
+Users should ensure they install the Bitcoin only [firmware](https://cobo.com/hardware-wallet/downloads).

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/Cobo%20Vault.png" class=responsive width="250" height="400" maxheight="300">